 Guests at the Overlook Field Campus will need to bring their own food and toiletries.
 Groceries are available nearby in Gardiner.
 Linens and towels are provided, but we do not have a housekeeping staff at the Overlook.

-Most of the beds at our facilities are bunk beds; please let us know if you require a bottom bunk.
 Each cabin has a TV/DVD player and an educational library with books and videos.
 Camping and pets (with the exception of service animals) are not permitted.

 If you are visiting during the winter we recommend an all-wheel or 4-wheel-drive vehicle as roads can be snow-packed and icy.